lostintangent/gistpad/README.md

 ## Getting Started

-1. Install this extension and then reload VS Code
+1. Install this extension from the marketplace

-1. Run the `GistFS: New Gist` or `GistFS: Open Gist` command (depending on which you want), and then when prompted, enter a GitHub token that includes the `gist` scope
+1. Run the `GistFS: New Gist (Public)`, `GistFS: New Gist (Secret)` or `GistFS: Open Gist` command (depending on which you want), and then when prompted, enter a GitHub token that includes the `gist` scope

     > In order to generate a new token, simply visit [this page](https://github.com/settings/tokens/new), give it a name (e.g. `gistfs`), and then check the `gist` checkbox.